Jesús Manuel Corona: Sevilla

-On 13 January 2022, Corona joined La Liga side Sevilla on a three-and-a-half year deal.
+On 13 January 2022, Corona joined La Liga side Sevilla on a three-and-a-half-year deal.
+On 21 April, Corona scored his first goals with Sevilla, scoring twice in a 3–2 victory against Levante UD.
 On 18 August 2022, he suffered a major injury in training.
-The player underwent surgery and is expected to be out of action between four and five months.
+Corona underwent surgery and was out of action for the rest of the year.

+Corona returned to the playing field on 14 May 2023, coming on as a substitute against Real Valladolid in a 3–0 victory.

+Return to Monterrey

+On 1 September 2023, Corona returned to his boyhood club, Monterrey.

 International career

 Youth

 Corona began his national team career with the under-20 side, participating in the 2011 and 2012 editions of the Milk Cup.
 Mexico won the 2012 final against Denmark, with Corona being named as the competition's best player.

 Corona was called up by coach Sergio Almaguer to participate in the 2013 CONCACAF U-20 Championship hosted in Mexico.
-Jesús played four out of five matches and scored three goals.
+He played four out of five matches and scored three goals.
 In the final against the United States, Corona scored in the fourth minute of the match, and helped Mexico win the championship.
 He was a squad member at the 2013 FIFA U-20 World Cup hosted in Turkey.
 Corona was again selected by Almaguer, this time to participate in the 2013 Toulon Tournament.